intoxstudio/content-aware-sidebars/readme.txt

 Many users already mix Content Aware Sidebars with popular page builder plugins such as Elementor, SiteOrigin Page Builder, Beaver Builder, and Visual Composer.

+= Do I need to know widget logic code? =

+Nope.

+Content Aware Sidebars is praised by users for its unparalleled sidebar and widget visibility options.
+It's the only plugin that allows you to display widget areas on literally any condition without any code.

 = Can I really display sidebars and widget areas on any page? =

 Yep.

 In the Sidebar Editor, you can select where, when and to whom your sidebar should be displayed.
-Create a sidebar for each page, a sidebar for posts in a category, or any sidebar you need, without confusing widget logic code.
+Create a sidebar for each page, a sidebar for posts in a category, or any sidebar you need, all in a user-friendly UI.

 You can also select sidebars directly when you're editing a post or page.